-Assessment data is sent home twice in the school year for all year groups.
-There is also an annual Performance Review with subject teachers, along with specific information events designed to help parents/carers support their children at key points, e.g. the Welcome to Key Stages 3 and 5 Evenings; The Guided Choices Evening in Year 9 and the Revision Launch in Year 11.
-For some learners with additional needs and specific plans, further meetings will take place with the SENCo to discuss progress and identify next steps.
+Assessment data is sent home at three points in the school year.
+There is also an annual Performance Review with form tutors or subject teachers, along with specific information events designed to help parents/carers support their children at key points, e.g. the Welcome to Key Stages 3 and 5 Evenings; The Futures Evening in Year 9 and the Revision Launch in Year 11.
+For some students with additional needs and specific plans, further meetings will take place with the SENDCo to discuss progress and identify next steps.
 The young person's views will be part of this process.
 Part of the plan will include any advice on how parents/carers can support their child's learning.